Patrick Sellar: Clearances

-Some tenants moved in advance of the date in their eviction notice - others stayed until the eviction parties arrived.
+Some tenants moved in advance of the date in their eviction notice; others stayed until the eviction parties arrived.
 As was normal practice, the roof timbers of cleared houses were destroyed to prevent re-occupation after the eviction party had left.
 On 13 June 1814, this was done by burning at Badinloskin, the house occupied by William Chisholm.
 Accounts vary, but it is possible that his elderly and bedridden mother-in-law was still in the house when it was set on fire.
 In James Hunter's understanding of events, Sellar ordered her to be immediately carried out as soon as he realised what was happening.
-The old lady died 6 days later.
+The old lady died six days later.
 Eric Richards suggests that the old woman was carried to an outbuilding before the house was destroyed.

 Robert Mackid

 Sellar had made an enemy of the sheriff-substitute of Sutherland, Robert Mackid, by catching him poaching on the Sutherland estate.
-This incident in the winter of 1813-1814 was actually a second offence - Sellar had warned Mackid about poaching in the spring of 1811.
+This incident in the winter of 1813-1814 was actually a second offence: Sellar had warned Mackid about poaching in the spring of 1811.
 Lady Stafford decided to deal with the embarrassment of the county's law officer breaking the law by declaring an amnesty for 24 poachers, with Mackid's name included.
 Mackid now intended to discredit Sellar in any way he could.
 Sellar's precise view of the law meant he felt Mackid had no right to his legal position.
 The two were now implacable enemies.

 The trial

 Sellar was charged by Mackid with culpable homicide and arson.
 As the trial approached, the Sutherland estate was reluctant to assist Sellar in his defence, distancing themselves from their employee.
 He was acquitted of all charges at his trial on 23 April 1816.
 The estate were hugely relieved, taking this as a justification of their clearance activity.
-(Robert Mackid became a ruined man and had to leave the county, providing Sellar with a grovelling letter of apology and confession.)
+Robert Mackid had to leave the county to rebuild his career elsewhere, providing Sellar with a grovelling letter of apology and confession.)